roboncode/avocadojs/docs/api/orango.md

 ### consts

-References a hashmap of constants available in Orango.
+References a hashmap of constants available in <o-orango />.
 [Click here for a full list.](./consts.md)

 ### events